mattyCharitan/AttendanceSystem/README.md

 # AttendanceSystem

-This code is in development by mattyCharitan and hadasar1.
+The software is a team effort of @hadasar1 and @mattyCharitan.

 ## Attendance System for Kids